defcronyke/bitwig-osc-python3/README.md

 # Bitwig OSC Python3
 A Python3 client library for the Moss OSC Bitwig extension API.

 Bitwig ( https://www.bitwig.com ) is a commercial multi-platform digital audio workstation or DAW.
-OSC or Open Sound Control ( http://opensoundcontrol.org/introduction-osc ) is a protocol for controlling DAWs and other things.
-Bitwig doesn't currently support OSC, but a community member has made a Bitwig extension which adds OSC support to Bitwig.
+Open Sound Control or OSC ( http://opensoundcontrol.org/introduction-osc ) is a protocol for controlling DAWs and other things.
+Bitwig doesn't currently support OSC, but a community member named Jürgen Moßgraber ( http://www.mossgrabers.de/Software/Bitwig/Bitwig.html ) has made a Bitwig extension which adds OSC support to Bitwig.

 This library aims to provide a high-level abstraction for the Moss OSC Bitwig API, which can be used to control Bitwig with Python3.